seothemes/genesis-starter-theme/README.md

 This is a developer-friendly starter theme used for creating Premium child themes for the Genesis Framework.

 It uses the [Child Theme Library](https://github.com/seothemes/child-theme-library) which contains all of the theme's logic which can be customized from the theme's configuration file.

-It uses the [Gulp WP Toolkit](https://github.com/craigsimps/gulp-wp-toolkit) to automate mundane build tasks like compiling SCSS and minifying images.
+[Gulp WP Toolkit](https://github.com/craigsimps/gulp-wp-toolkit) is used to automate mundane build tasks like compiling SCSS and minifying images.

 Demo - [https://demo.seothemes.com/genesis-starter](https://demo.seothemes.com/genesis-starter)